Wesbest/KubernetesForEveryone/README.md

 Create a deployment with 2 pods. &nbsp;

-Create a services with type LoadBalancer and re-use your public ip adress. &nbsp;
+Create a services with type NodePort and re-use your public ip adress. &nbsp;

-Expose the application on port 8080
+Create an ingress that points to the label previous created service

 &nbsp;